mariuskempf/mariuskempf/README.md

 - Exploring Swiss trails & dragging myself up the mountains 🏔️
 - Training for my half marathons and (hopefully soon) triathlons 🏊‍♂️
-- Sipping coffee or vino in Zürich
+- Sipping coffee or vino in the streets of Zürich
 - Trying to keep my 🇪🇸 skills alive
 - Travelling around Europe